cyclonePort · Weather Surveillance Instrumentation

 Ports, Marinas, and Marine Operations

 Shifting offshore winds create docking hazards that are difficult to anticipate from a vessel approaching a slip or pier.
 Wind direction from a mast-mounted sensor on the dock provides the berth manager and approaching captain with real-time knowledge of the wind angle relative to the dock face — the key variable for predicting whether a vessel will be pushed into or away from the dock during approach.
-This information, available via RadarOmega on any mobile device, allows marine operators to plan approach angles, call for assistance, or delay docking until conditions improve.
+This information, available via RadarOmega from a cyclonePort unit on any mobile device, allows marine operators to plan approach angles, call for assistance, or delay docking until conditions improve.

 For commercial fishing operations, ferry terminals, and maritime emergency response, wind direction also determines sea state development and safe exit/entry routing from harbors and inlets.
 Wind data from on-site cyclonePort stations provides site-specific directional information that regional offshore forecasts cannot match.